eslint-functional/eslint-plugin-functional/docs/rules/prefer-tacit.md

 ## Rule Details

-Generally there's no reason to wrap a function with a callback wrapper if it's directly called anyway.
+If a function can be used directly without being in a callback wrapper, then it's generally better to use it directly.
-Doing so creates extra inline lambdas that slow the runtime down.
+Extra inline lambdas can slow the runtime down.

+⚠️ Warning ⚠️: Use with caution as if not all parameters should be passed to the function, a wrapper function is then required.

 ### ❌ Incorrect